soumya1994SN/EOMSolver/README.md

 # EOMSolver
-Python Code to solve the system of coupled nonlinear PDEs governing fast flavor conversion
+`EOMSolver` is a python package for solving the equations of motion governing fast flavor evolution of a dense neutrino gas.
+Please see `1DBoxSolver.py